Everything You Need to Know About Shaker Cabinets

 The five-piece doors combined with five-piece drawer fronts or simple slab drawer fronts create a complete look.
 The doors and drawer fronts may also be inset, partial overlay, or full-overlay.

 This enduring furniture style was developed by a religious community, the United Society of Believers in Christ’s Second Appearing, commonly known as Shakers.
 Shaker values of simplicity, utility and craftsmanship.
 Furthermore, the design of their furniture and architecture reflect these values.
-Moreover, shakers cabinets were actually the first to incorporate built-in cabinetry in architecture on a wide scale.
+Moreover, shakers kitchen cabinet were actually the first to incorporate built-in cabinetry in architecture on a wide scale.

 Shaker Inset Cabinets With Exposed Hinge Barrels